Richard-Pentecost/virtual-pet/README.md

 # Virtual Pet
-This repository contains code for a virtual pet.
-A pet can be created, and named.
-The user can then use the functionality to keep the pet alive, by feeding it and giving it exercise.
+This repository contains code for the full lifecycle of a virtual pet.
+Using the functionality in this repository the user can create a new pet and name it.
+The pet will age over time, and has a maximum life of 30 days.
+As the pet gets older, it will get hungrier and less fit.
+By talking to your pet, the user can find out if it is hungry or needs walking.
+The user can then feed it or walk it.
+If the pet gets too hungry or unfit, then it will die.